 Once your vehicle has been cleared through customs and any duty and tax levied have been paid to the South African Revenue Service you will be issued with a Customs Release Notification form.
 For your car to be registered for use on South African roads it must be registered at a vehicle licensing office and must pass a road worthiness test (similar to an MOT).

 To register your vehicle you will be required to complete the application for motor vehicle licence form ALV (available here) and present it to a vehicle licencing office together with the Customs Release Notification form to register your car in South Africa.

 A registered testing centre will complete a road worthiness test and issue you with a road worthy certificate for around ZAR200.
-If you vehicle does fail you will typically be entitled to one free re-test provided that any work needed is completed and your vehicle can be re-tested within 14 days.
-Further details on road worthiness certificates is available on the South Africa Government Services website here.
+If your vehicle does fail you will typically be entitled to one free re-test provided that any work needed is completed and your vehicle can be re-tested within 14 days.
+Further details on road worthiness certificates are available on the South Africa Government Services website here.